-RESPONSIBLE TARGET DATE FOR OFFICIAL(S) IMPLEMENTATION Chief Financial Officer 28 February 2024 Financial Accounting Manager Manager Chief Financial Officer 31 March 2024 Financial Accounting Manager Compliance Manager ACTION PLAN AND RESPONSE BY MANAGEMENT Creditors with debit 191 297,00 balance Management disagrees with audit finding, the above-mentioned receivables served in all Committees from management meetings, Section 80 Finance Portfolio committee and Mayoral Committee meeting where all this committees recommended that based on the previous audit findings and fact that some of these debts come from over 10 years ago.
+TARGET DATE FOR IMPLEMENTATION 28 February 2024 31 March 2024 RESPONSIBLE OFFICIAL(S) Chief Financial Officer Financial Accounting Manager Chief Financial Officer Financial Accounting Manager Compliance Manager ACTION PLAN AND RESPONSE BY MANAGEMENT Management disagrees with audit finding, the above-mentioned receivables served in all Committees from management meetings, Section 80 Finance Portfolio committee and Mayoral Committee meeting where all this committees recommended that based on the previous audit findings and fact that some of these debts come from over 10 years ago.
 There was no way that support can be recovered.
 Impairment in terms of GRAP 104 has been provide on the AFS.
 Management partially agrees with audit finding, the above-mentioned receivables served in all Committees from management meetings, Section 80 Finance Portfolio committee and Mayoral Committee meeting where all this committees recommended that based on the previous audit findings and fact that some of these debts come from over 10 years ago.
 There was no way that support can be recovered.
-Management has taken the item of long outstanding debtors to the management meeting, section 80 finance portfolio FOCUS AREA / MATTERS RAISED Partially resolved Prior year findings: A Receivables (existence) S S S S S S S S S S S S S S S S S S S Receivables: Existence of debtors could find the confirmed start from t Comm. of Audit Finding (CoAF 38) (CoAF 40)
+Management has taken the item of long outstanding debtors to the management meeting, section 80 finance portfolio committee and mayoral committee where it was resolved that long outstanding debtors be written- off.
+The item was taken to the council on 28 October 2021 council where a council did not form quorum.
+FOCUS AREA / MATTERS RAISED Partially resolved Prior year findings: Receivables (existence) Receivables: Existence of debtors could not be confirmed Comm. of Audit Finding (CoAF 38) (CoAF 40)

-TARGET DATE FOR IMPLEMENTATION 28 February 2024 RESPONSIBLE OFFICIAL(S) Chief Financial Officer Financial Accounting Manager ACTION PLAN AND RESPONSE BY MANAGEMENT on 28 October 2021 council where a council did not form quorum.
-When new council was elected on 9 November 2021, the item needed the new council to get comfort that all efforts were done by management to recover, most of the raised debts are more than a decade old and previously limitation of scope has been raised on the above debts.
-The Municipal Public Accounts Committee needed management to submit supporting documents to conclude on write-off, which is not possible since AG also struggled for several years.
-Municipal Public Accounts Committee were furnished with all AG management letters indicating that write-off is recommended on the impaired debts.
-All committees at this stage have agreed to write-off which the write-off Accounts Committee is the only committee that must still agree on write-off as resolved by new council to be comfortable with the write-off because the council is still new as well as MPAC.
+TARGET DATE FOR IMPLEMENTATION 28 February 2024 28 February 2024 RESPONSIBLE OFFICIAL(S) × Chief Financial Officer Financial Accounting Manager Chief Financial Officer Financial Accounting ACTION PLAN AND RESPONSE BY MANAGEMENT ber 2021, the item needed to get comfort that all eff / management to recover, m / which seeded management is not possible since / which all Accounts Committed for several years. al Public Accounts Committed with all AG management with all AG management / with all AG m Public Accounts Committee is the only committee that must still agree on write-off as resolved by new council to be comfortable with the write-off because the council is still new as well as MPAC.
 Management agrees with audit finding, the updated impairment provision will be as follows.
 Management will prepare an audit adjusting journal to correct the impairment provision on both receivables from exchange and receivables from non-exchange transactions.
-FOCUS AREA / MATTERS RAISED Receivables: Provision for impairment not complete.
-Comm. of Audit Finding (CoAF 57)
+Management agrees to adjust the AFS to disclose VAT separately, FOCUS AREA / MATTERS RAISED Receivables: Provision for impairment not complete.
+Receivables from exchange: Statutory receivables not presented as per GRAP Comm. of Audit Finding (CoAF 57) (CoAF 72)